FrancisH-C/ParquetIO.jl/README.md

 # ParquetIO

+## Notes

+### What is it?
+It is a simple ad hoc solution that works with my data unlike other tested parquet packages.
+It is not updated, because it works for its intended purposes.

+It does the following :
-Uses Pandas.jl to import parquet files as DataFrames.DataFrame.
+-Import parquet files as DataFrame.
+-Export DataFrames as parquet.

+### How does it works

+It uses Pycall to import parquet, then interpret it as Pandas.DataFrame and finaly convert it to DataFrames.DataFrame (revert this to export).

+*** The key point is that *** it imports and exports the value NaN::Float64.
-Overwrite recode! and uses it to recode every missing and nothing to NaN::Float64 (a usable type for parquet)
+To do so, it overwrites recode! and uses it to recode every missing or nothing value to NaN::Float64.

 ## Instalation
 ```